 That injury showed me how important running is to me and how committed I was to fulfilling my goal of running a marathon.
 In Meb’s book 26 Marathons, he talks about setting a long term goal that means something to you.
 If you’re not passionate about it, then when the struggles inevitably come, you’ll just give up.
 But you need to hold on to what you want, and be willing to put in the work, and be patient because goals aren’t always achieved as quickly as you may wish.

 I have now been running injury free for over a year, I have ran three marathons and have my fourth coming up in three weeks!
+I’ve learned a lot over the past few years.
+From how to start running in the first place, to then training for your first marathon.
 Like most people, I started running to lose weight, but it has turned into so much more!
 I truly think that God lead me to running long distances to help me with the struggles in life.
 It has made me stronger, more resilient, patient, determined, helped me appreciate the human body and all it can do, and I’ve proven to myself that I can achieve goals despite setbacks.

 Knowing how to respond to pain is so hard!
 You don’t want to give up training but it is important to know your limits and not over train for sure.
 Thank you for sharing your experience!